 Two major endeavors had their birth in 1991.
 In January it was the launch of the Christian radio show.
 A call-in talk radio show for teenagers was a radical idea at the time, but it began to work almost instantly.
 Stations were being added quickly and more and more teenagers were calling in every week.
 (See REACH for more about Christian radio).

 2009 Opening Christian College Satellite Coaching Centers — The satellite call center strategy expanded to include student HopeCoaches operating on select Christian College Campuses.
-Since its inception, 6 colleges opened or continue to operate a student staffed HopeLine coaching center including, Liberty University, Lancaster Bible College, Ohio Christian University, Dordt College, Colorado Christian University, and Union University.
+Since its inception, 6 colleges opened student staffed HopeLine coaching center including, Liberty University, Lancaster Bible College, Ohio Christian University, Dordt College, Colorado Christian University, and Union University.

 2015 A new corps of HopeCoaches — From its’ founding in 1991 the live coaching strategy operated on a volunteer HopeCoach model.
 By 2010 a clear trend developed…interactions were getting harder and darker in content, and more resistant to spiritual conversations.
 The need to have highly trained, very experienced and dependable HopeCoaches on a regular schedule became very clear.
 Informed by these growing challenges, we began the transition to a primarily paid HopeCoach model.
 Training became more regular and in-depth; process, procedures and standards could be consistently enforced especially in the area of suicide prevention and abuse reporting.
 The passion and drive of this very special team could now be cultivated and nurtured.